comunica/Article-ISWC2018-Demo/content/introduction.md

 and to easily extend it should more types be required.

 In this article we describe how we will showcase the heterogeneous features of Comunica.
-We created a Web client capable of executing federated SPARQL queries over heteregeneous interfaces, as an extension of the [Triple Pattern Fragments Web client](cite:cites tpfdemo).
+We created a Web client capable of executing federated SPARQL queries over heterogeneous interfaces, as an extension of the [Triple Pattern Fragments Web client](cite:cites tpfdemo).
 Additionally, this client will automatically identify the type of all sources.
 This way the end-user only has to provide the URLs and query;